Block of Flats Insurance

 A higher excess will often mean a cheaper premium but will make claims more expensive.
 You may find it’s not even worthwhile to claim for smaller damages if you have a higher excess.

-Remember that different types of claim may have their own excesses and these should be defined in your policy wording.
+Bear in mind that different types of claim may have their own excesses and these should be defined in your policy wording.
 For instance, subsidence claims tend to carry a significantly higher excess than other types of claim.

 Premium